 Instead of benches or chairs, select distinctive seating that reflects your wedding style for your ceremony, like floor cushions or these laidback tree stumps painted with tribal print.
 While it's easy to get caught up in the aesthetic, make sure that the seating you choose is comfortable.
 Bales of hay, poufs, and ottomans are all worth looking into if there's a specific vibe you're looking to recreate.

-Tie your groom’s boutonnière into your theme—a seashell brings nautical décor full circle, while a crisp maple leaf celebrates autumn and cacti evokes desert vibes.
+Tie your groom’s boutonnière into your theme—a seashell brings nautical décor full circle, while a crisp maple leaf celebrates autumn and cacti evoke desert vibes.

-A Coffee Table Book Makes for a Fun Guest Book
+Turn a Coffee Table Book into the Guest Book

 Traditional guest books often end up stashed in a closet.
 Instead, choose a coffee table book covering a subject you love (like this one about historical Los Angeles) and that you'll want to display at home; guests can write on the photos or in the margins.